prayatna/products-api/README.md

 10. `PUT /products/{id}/options/{optionId}` - updates the specified product option.
 11. `DELETE /products/{id}/options/{optionId}` - deletes the specified product option.

-All models are specified in the `/Models` folder, but should conform to:
+All data transfer objects are specified in the `WebApi/Dto` folder, and conform to:

 **Product:**

 ```
 {
   "Id": "01234567-89ab-cdef-0123-456789abcdef",